 “Therefore we are appealing for anyone who may have more information or footage of the collision, the moments leading up to it or its aftermath, to get in touch.
 Any detail could be key in helping us secure the ongoing rehabilitation and support Ken requires to overcome the injuries he suffered in this collision the best he can.”
-Peter Lorence - Associate Solicitor
+Peter Lorence - Senior Associate Solicitor

 After leaving school Ken worked as a butcher up until 1991 when he suffered a serious brain injury.
 When bending down to pick up a ball a stick went into his eye.